FH-Potsdam/spark-workshops/README.md

 Sparkcore workshop
 ==================

-This is a code repository for the spark core workshop that took place at [IXDS](http://www.ixds.com/) on 2014.11.07 in winter semster 2014/2015 FH-Potsdam University of Applied Sciences Potsdam (Germany)
+This is a code repository for the spark workshops @ University of Applied Sciences Potsdam (Germany)
+- First one took place at [IXDS](http://www.ixds.com/) on 2014.11.07 in winter semster 2014/2015
+- Second one took place at the interface lab on 2015.03.19 as part of the [Microsoft Research Design Expo seminar](https://incom.org/workspace/5808)

 ###Contents